 pip install streamlit

-OpenCV is a Computer Vision library.
+OpenCV is Computer Vision’s most popular library.
 We use it in our app to get the contours, draw them on images, and generate heatmaps using color maps.
 We can install OpenCV using pip.

 pip install opencv-python-headless